seanhayes13/main/java/fileCabinet/whatworks.md

 I will try to add to this list when I make some break throughs

+## 3 August

+Clearly I'm not a blog writer.
+But I have been busy the last two months.
+More on the new content later but for now:
+* GUI went through a major overhaul thanks to learning about JTrees while reading Core Java, Volume 2 (great book), the biggest benefit of the new change is a more visually friendly view of the FileCabinets (note the plural) making it easier to navigate around.
+Still working on a few things.
+* Implemented three Array nodes (StringArray, IntegerArray, DoubleArray) for holding arrays.
+Still need to run some testing, including the command line interaction.

 ## 14 June

 So I'm putting up this update because I'm going to be busy for the next couple weeks.
 Making some big changes: